bericson/css-list-doc-framework/README.md

 ## Overview

-A simple lightweight HTML/CSS mini 'framework' of sorts to allow for quick and easy documentation of procedures/techniques that entail multiple, sometimes in-depth steps to complete, using a nested list structure with uniquely-labelled sections and bullet-points.
+A simple, lightweight HTML/CSS mini 'framework' of sorts to allow for quick and easy documentation of procedures/techniques that entail multiple, sometimes in-depth steps to complete, using a nested list structure with uniquely-labelled sections and bullet-points.